cloudsubhane/cloudsubhane/README.md

 ### 🚀 About Me

-- 🔭 I’m currently focused on **mastering Golang**
+- 🔭 Currently focused on **mastering Golang**
-- 🌱 I’m learning **Cloud technologies**, starting with Docker, GitHub, and REST APIs
+- 🌱 Learning **Cloud technologies**, starting with Docker, GitHub, and REST APIs
-- 🎯 My goal: become a **Mid-Level Go Developer** and **migrate to Germany**
+- 🎯 Future goal: become a **Mid-Level Go Developer** and **relocate to Germany**
-- 🌍 Working on freelance projects to fund my migration and living expenses
+- 🌍 Working on freelance projects to fund my long-term migration plan
 - 📫 Reach me on [GitHub](https://github.com/cloudsubhane)

 ---